 Uncertainty in the global economy and financial markets may impact current and future demand for our customers' products and services, and consequently, our operations.
 We continue to monitor the dynamics and impacts of the global economic and financial environment and work to manage our priorities, costs and resources to anticipate and prepare for any changes we deem necessary.
 Other factors that could adversely impact our industry and business include supplier or customer financial difficulties, natural disasters and related disruptions, political instability, geopolitical dynamics, terrorism, armed conflict, labor or social unrest, criminal activity, unusually adverse weather conditions, disease or illness that affects local, national or international economies, and other risks present in the jurisdictions in which we, our customers, our suppliers, and/ or our logistics partners operate.
 These types of events could disrupt operations at one or more of our sites or those of our customers, component suppliers and/or our logistics partners.
 These events could also lead to higher costs or supply shortages and may disrupt the delivery of components to us, or our ability to provide finished products or services to our customers, any of which could adversely affect our operating results.
-The COVID-19 pandemic has resulted in such disruptions, higher costs and supply shortages, and has had an adverse effect on our operating results.
-See "Recent Developments - COVID-19" in Item 5 of our 2020 20-F and "COVID-19 Update" below for a discussion of the impact and potential impact of COVID-19 on our business.
-In addition, uncertainties resulting from Brexit (given the lack of comparable precedent), policies or legislation instituted or proposed by the former or new administration in the U.S., including additional U.S. tax reform, and/or political tensions between the U.S. and other countries, may adversely affect our business, results of operations and financial condition.
+The COVID-19 pandemic has resulted in such disruptions, higher costs and supply shortages (including continuing and anticipated supply chain constraints in both of our segments, particularly for certain components), and has had (and is expected to continue to have) an adverse effect on our operating results.
+See "Recent Developments --- COVID-19" in Item 5 of our 2020 20-F and "Recent Developments" below for a discussion of the impact and potential impact of COVID-19 on our business.
+In addition, uncertainties resulting from Brexit (given the lack of comparable precedent), policies or legislation instituted or proposed by the former or current administration in the U.S., global or additional U.S. tax reform, and/or political tensions between the U.S. and other countries, may adversely affect our business, results of operations and financial condition.